Wooten Board Chair Receives BofA's Highest Award for Volunteerism

-United Way Award to Wooten
+United Way Award to Wooten Executive Director

 Congratulations to our executive director Naomi McSwain for being the first recipient of the United Way of Greater Los Angeles Power of Her Award.
-United Way honored her at a reception this month at the Pacific Design Center.
+United Way honored her at a reception at the Pacific Design Center.
 Thank you UWGLA!

 Vision Award to Thomas McCarthy

 Our Vision Awards honoree for 2017 is Thomas McCarthy.
 Tom is a long-time donor at the center.
-He is co-president of a real estate development firm currently helping us develop plans to improve and expand our facilities.
+He is the co-president of a real estate development firm currently helping us develop plans to improve and expand our facilities.
 We appreciate his volunteer and financial contributions building success for our students, providing a great role model in the fields of commercial real estate, green advocacy and more.
 Click here for his bio.

 AKA Award to Wooten Executive Director